smislam/aws-bedrock-tf/README.md

-# An example of ethical and Safe Amazon Bedrock GenAI application using Anthropic's Claude 3.5 Sonnet model
+# An example of Amazon Bedrock Responsible GenAI application using Anthropic's Claude 3.5 Sonnet model

 This example demonstrates how Amazon Bedrock can be used for a Anthropic's Claude 3.5 Sonnet model using AWS Lambda and exposed as an API.